Dennis Roberson's classic book 'Winning 42'

 - Paul Proft's Texas 42 site has rules, advice, puzzles, example games, a blog and various other resources.

-- Howard Fosdick's description of 42
+- Howard Fosdick's description of 42 and Variations

 - Here is an archive copy of Tony Sanders' 42 page, which is comprehensive, and includes a lot of helpful advice on strategy.